dyclee/flashcardApp/README.md

 * create MVP, database schema, backend and frontend routes
 * set up flask backend server using SQLAlchemy and alembic
 * set up frontend using React
-* complete authentic cation and CRUD for user
+* complete authentication and CRUD for user
 * CRUD for subject, card, and set compoenents
 * CRUD for set likes and favorites
 * search feature